 - Fill this in kulfi moulds.
 (See Note 5)

-- Set in freezer for minimum 4 to 5 hours.
+- Set in the freezer for a minimum of 4 to 5 hours.

 - When set, rub it between hands to loosen up and demould it.